Make or donate goods

 We always need

-- Dog toys - tough, durable, easily cleanable
+- Dog and cat toys - tough, durable, easily cleanable, and in good condition

 We unfortunately cannot use